modmore/docs/en/01_Commerce/v1/10_Invoices.md

 ### Add a logo

 With the `commerce.invoice_logo_url` system setting you can add a logo to the invoice, in the top left.
+When left empty, the site name will be shown in its place (as of v1.1).

 ### Add text to the footer